whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-6-Working-With-Commands.md

 -   `[help](http://linuxcommand.org/lc3_man_pages/helph.html)` - Display reference page for shell builtin
 -   `[man](http://linuxcommand.org/lc3_man_pages/man1.html)` - Display an on-line command reference

-## What are "Commands?"
+## What Are "Commands?"

 Commands can be one of 4 different kinds:

 1.  **An executable program** like all those files we saw in /usr/bin.
-Within this category, programs can be _compiled binaries_ such as programs written in C and C++, or programs written in _scripting languages_ such as the shell, Perl, Python, Ruby, etc.
+Within this category, programs can be *compiled binaries* such as programs written in C and C++, or programs written in *scripting languages* such as the shell, Perl, Python, Ruby, etc.
-2.  **A command built into the shell itself.** bash provides a number of commands internally called _shell builtins_.
+2.  **A command built into the shell itself.** bash provides a number of commands internally called *shell builtins*.
 The `cd` command, for example, is a shell builtin.
-3.  **A shell function.** These are miniature shell scripts incorporated into the _environment_.
+3.  **A shell function.** These are miniature shell scripts incorporated into the *environment*.
 We will cover configuring the environment and writing shell functions in later lessons, but for now, just be aware that they exist.
 4.  **An alias.** Commands that we can define ourselves, built from other commands.
 This will be covered in a later lesson.

 ## Identifying Commands

 It is often useful to know exactly which of the four kinds of commands is being used and Linux provides a couple of ways to find out.

-### type
+### Type

 The `type` command is a shell builtin that displays the kind of command the shell will execute, given a particular command name.
 It works like this:

-type _command_
+type *command*

 where “command” is the name of the command we want to examine.
 Here are some examples: